Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Agoraphobia.md

 You will learn skills to work through these situations, and, eventually, the scariest scenario will feel significantly less threatening.

 For some people, certain medications can also help.
-These include antidepressants and benzodiazepines.